open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/point_like/index.rst

 Point-like IRFs
 ===============

+Allow excellent MC statistics for the generation of IRFs.
+They also allow to extract simultaneous background from reflected regions, significantly reducing the systematic uncertainty of the background.

 The instrument response function (IRF) formats currently in use for imaging atmospheric Cherenkov telescopes (IACTs) are stored in FITS binary tables using the "multidimensional array" convention (binary tables with a